Jailbreak Attack Initializations as Extractors of Compliance Directions: Background and Related Work

 \subsection{Related Work}

-Self-transfer-based initialization was first introduced by \citet{andriushchenko2024jailbreaking} as a strategy for enhancing random-search jailbreak attacks, demonstrating improvements in $ASR$ and reducing computational overhead.
-This initialization used an arbitrary previously successful jailbreak attack as the starting point for further attack optimization.
-Building on this idea, \citet{igcg2024improved} identified a category of malicious prompts that provided more effective initializations when using self-transfer.
-An arbitrary initialization is then selected from this category.
-Other studies, such as \citet{schwinn2024soft} and \citet{liu2023autodan}, employed hand-crafted jailbreaks as initializations and demonstrated further enhanced effects.
-Our work extends these approaches by building on theoretical insights that enable the automatic selection of effective initializations over given prompts.
-We supplement these previous initialization methods, which were not designed to select self-transfer over individual prompts.
+Self-transfer-based initialization was first introduced by \citet{andriushchenko2025jailbreaking} as a strategy for enhancing random-search jailbreak attacks, demonstrating improvements in $ASR$ and reducing computational overhead.
+Building on this idea, \citet{li2024faster} identified a category of malicious prompts that provided more effective initializations.
+Other studies, such as \citet{schwinn2024soft} and \citet{liu2024autodan}, employed hand-crafted jailbreaks as initializations and demonstrated further enhanced effects.
+Our work extends these approaches by building on theoretical insights that enable the automatic recognition of effective initializations over given prompts.